Man drowns in home in Vermont's 1st recorded flooding death

 “The loss of a Vermonter is always painful, but it is particularly so this week," Vermont U.S. Sen. Peter Welch said in statement.

 More rain came through the region Thursday evening.
-There were no reports of any flash flooding from the storm, the emergency management agency said.
+There were no immediate reports of flash flooding.
 A tornado warning was issued for parts of the state and Vermont.
 There were high winds, but no confirmation of a tornado and no major damage reports.

 As floodwaters receded, the good news was that there were no new rescue missions, dams were holding up and more roads reopened.
 The bad news was that the storms aren't over.
 More rain was expected Friday, Sunday, and into next week.